 Addams, head of the Chicago settlement house Hull House, enjoyed a long and loving relationship with philanthropist Mary Rozet Smith, who supported her both emotionally and financially.
 As Addams’ nephew explained, Smith dedicated herself to “making life easier for Jane Addams.
 That was her career.”

-And, as my recent biography of Breckinridge demonstrates, her intimate relationship with Edith Abbott, dean of the University of Chicago’s School of Social Service Administration, helped her pioneer the social work profession and promote social welfare policy.
+And, as my biography of Breckinridge demonstrates, her intimate relationship with Edith Abbott, dean of the University of Chicago’s School of Social Service Administration, helped her pioneer the social work profession and promote social welfare policy.

 Promoting conventional femininity

 Opponents of woman suffrage used images of suffragists as unattractive man-haters to discredit the movement.

 To counter such stereotypes, suffrage leaders promoted a public image of conventional femininity.
 Shaw, who previously sported short hair, grew her hair long and wore it in a conservative chignon.

 “I learned that no woman in public life can afford to make herself conspicuous by any eccentricity of dress or appearance,” she noted, because negative attention “injures the cause she represents.”